 Another 28 percent answered more than once a day; 6 percent said the magic happened only once on the trip; and a final 6 percent shared that sex never happened at all.

 3. Speaking of Getting Busy, the Actual Wedding Night Might Not Be Fireworks

 "Couples may not realize how exhausted they may be after their wedding preparations, travel, and the wedding day celebrations," says Brotherson.
 "And after a long, though exciting, wedding day, the first night may not always be the best time to have a great sexual experience together."

 4. You'll Learn New Things About Your Spouse

 You might think you know everything about your partner, but 21 percent of brides we surveyed said they learned new things about them on the honeymoon.
 "I found out my husband likes spa treatments as much as I do," one bride dished.
 "He is excellent at driving on winding country roads," another bride revealed.
 "We should not go sea kayaking together," a third bride admitted.

-You might not wear "Mrs."-labeled everything (although if you do, do it with pride!) but you'll definitely find yourself sharing the news.
-One bride shared that while she and her husband were in Maui, a long-married couple told her they'd been married for 50 years, at which point the normally reserved bride couldn't help but blurt out: "We've been married four days!"
+You might not wear "Mrs."-labeled everything (although if you do, do it with pride) but you'll definitely find yourself sharing the news.
+One bride shared that while she and her husband were in Maui, an older couple told her they'd been married for 50 years, at which point the normally reserved bride couldn't help but blurt out: "We've been married four days!"